-At the raw bar, you’ll find Massachusetts and Maine oysters alongside selected seafood favorites.
+At the raw bar, you’ll find Massachusetts and Maine oysters alongside selected high-quality seafood favorites.
 Or you can choose the “horse feast” and let the chef decide what you’ll eat at the dinner table.

 The pork belly with kimchi rice was my show-stopper of the night.
 The duck and pork entrees were excellent too.
 It was all washed down by a Deadhorse twist on the Old Fashioned.

 82 Winter St // +1 508-797-1011

 The second someone mentions Spanish cuisine, everyone has the exact same thing on their mind – tapas!
 With over forty different tapas, imported meats and cheeses, paella specialties, and an entirely Spanish wine selection, Bocado provides simple, refined food with rustic tables and quiet nooks.

 A sangria was the perfect start to my dinner, followed by an array of charcuteries and cheeses.
 With such an extensive selection of tapas, I struggled before finally deciding on their Pecho de res Cocido.
 The beef brisket that had been braised for five hours before it arrived on my table was one of the best tapas I have ever tried.

 Bocado will wrap you in a warm atmosphere with excellent food, and the kitchen is open till the wee hours of the morning, so you can take your evening slow.